 $6,518.72, Indirect costs of $1,923.59, $14,665.99 for the Administrator’s salary and benefits to administer the program.
 The final cost allocated from VR funding is for the contract with the Governor’s Commission on Disability.
 This contract is $55,000/year and pays for the SILC assistant position and management expenses.

 The State of New Hampshire only has one Independent Living Center, Granite State Independent Living.
-CARES Act funding by grant is listed below:
+All CARES Act funding to GSIL has been spent and reported back to ACL.
+Funding was depleted in FY2020 and FY2021.

 Section 2: Scope, Extent, and Arrangements of Services